 If a frenum is too large or deep it can sometimes restrict or obstruct normal function of the body part to which it is attached, for example, the tongue or lips.

-The two other frena are found in the midline under the upper and lower lips.
+There are two frena found in the midline under the upper and lower lips.
 They connect the lip to the gums below the two front teeth and these are known as maxillary labial frenum and mandibular labial frenum respectively.

 When is a Frenectomy Recommended?